3246251196/adtools_testing/README.md

 have an extension of .so or .o, but there are always exceptions.

 ##### Mandatory depedencies (variable: NEED_DEP)
-The framework checks for the existence, finally, of $(PROG).
+The framework checks for the existence, finally, of "$(PROG)".
 As stated above, that is the only required rule.
-There can be situations where the test may require the creation of a file as well as $(PROG).
+There can be situations where the test may require the creation of a file as well as "$(PROG)".
 For instance, a test that generates two separate executable files.
-Since the framework is purposefully permissive in order to log as much information as possible, its success check is merely the existence of $(PROG).
-By adding files to the NEED_DEP variable, the framework will ensure that $(PROG) and any of the files in $(NEED_DEP) exist, otherwise it will consider it a fail.
+Since the framework is purposefully permissive in order to log as much information as possible, its success check is merely the existence of "$(PROG)".
+By adding files to the NEED_DEP variable, the framework will ensure that "$(PROG)" and any of the files in "$(NEED_DEP)" exist, otherwise it will consider it a fail.

 ##### Thread implementation (variable: THREAD_IMPL)
 This variable is not really used internally, but it is worth mentioning.
 We know